top of page

 Leaves and flowers can be used as a bitter flavoring agent to season fat, meat and fish.
 Like yarrow (Achillea), mugwort is used in gruit to flavor beer before the production of hops.
 The term "gruit" comes from regions of the Netherlands, Belgium, and northwest Germany.

-Brewing beer with hops goes back to the ninth century in Germany.
-The famous Deutsches Reinheitsgebot or purity law for beer is established in 1516, restricting the ingredients.
-Gruit is created for specialty beers and as a digestive after dinner.
+Brewing beer with hops goes back to the ninth century in Germany to Hildegarde von Bingen.
+The famous Deutsches Reinheitsgebot or purity law for beer is established in 1516, restricting ingredients, with artisan exceptions.
+Gruit is prized for specialty beers and as a digestive.

 Recent Posts